Mirosław Korbel

 Mirosław Korbel (born 31 January 1963) is a former motorcycle speedway rider from Poland.
 Since retiring he has been a team coach for Kolejarz Opole.

 Career

 Korbel won the gold medal in the prestigious Golden Helmet during the 1990 Polish speedway season.
-During the same season he won the silver medal at the Polish Individual Speedway Championship behind Zenon Kasprzak.
+During the same season, he won the silver medal at the Polish Individual Speedway Championship behind Zenon Kasprzak.

-He spent the majority of his career riding for Rybnik, where he won three medals at the Polish league championships (two silver and one bronze).
+Korbel spent the majority of his career riding for Rybnik, where he won three medals at the Polish league championships (two silver and one bronze).

-In 1987 he toured the United Kingdom with the Polish team.
+In 1987, Korbel toured the United Kingdom with the Polish team.

-He competed in the 1988 Individual Speedway World Championship qualifying, winning the first Continental round and reaching the Continental Speedway Final.
+Korbel competed in the 1988 Individual Speedway World Championship qualifying, winning the first Continental round and reaching the Continental Speedway Final.